codefog/contao-events_subscriptions/docs/07-insert-tags.md

 3. `{{events_subscriptions::period_limit::value}}`

-   Displays the value of period limit of the currently logged in user.
+   Displays the value of period limit of the currently logged in user (e.g. `5`).

 4. `{{events_subscriptions::period_limit::unit}}`

-   Displays the unit of period limit of the currently logged in user.
+   Displays the unit of period limit of the currently logged in user (e.g. `month`).

 5. `{{events_subscriptions::period_limit_left::value}}`